googol/ts-clean-xml/README.md

 `getContainedText`: returns all text content inside a given element, in depth first order.
 Like `Node.textContent` in the DOM.

 `getAttribute`: returns the attribute with the given name on the given element.
-Returns undefined if the element doesn't have an attribute matching the name.
+Returns `None` if the element doesn't have an attribute matching the name.

 `getAttributeValue`: returns the value of an attribute with the given name on the given element.
-Returns undefined if the element doesn't have an attribute matching the name.
+Returns `None` if the element doesn't have an attribute matching the name.